 - Make sure furniture and other objects don’t block air vents.

 - Lower your thermostat by 10 degrees for eight hours a day while you’re at work.
 This saves ten percent on utility costs each year.
+Anything helps when you’re trying to stay within budget.

 - Don’t use the oven on hot days.
 Use the stove, microwave or grill outside instead.